wilaak/radix-router/README.md

 ![License](https://img.shields.io/packagist/l/wilaak/radix-router.svg?style=flat-square)
 ![Downloads](https://img.shields.io/packagist/dt/wilaak/radix-router.svg?style=flat-square)

-> [!NOTE]
->  As of v3.6.0 RadixRouter is seen as feature complete.
-No major API changes are planned; only maintenance and bug fixes will be provided.

-RadixRouter (or RadXRouter) is a lightweight HTTP routing library for PHP focused on providing the essentials while being fast and small.
+RadixRouter (or RadXRouter) is a lightweight HTTP routing library focused on providing the essentials while being fast and small.
 It makes an excellent choice for simple applications or as the foundation for building your own custom more featureful router (see third-party [integrations](#integrations)).

 It features fast $O(k)$ dynamic route matching ($k$ = segments in path), path parameters (optional, wildcard; one per segment), simple API for listing routes/methods (for OPTIONS support), 405 method not allowed handling and it's all in a package weighing in at only 378 lines of code with no external dependencies.